Ontology: Particulars and universals

 The Taj Mahal is a particular entity while the color green is a universal entity.

 A central distinction in ontology is between particular and universal entities.
 Particulars, also called individuals, are unique, non-repeatable entities, like Socrates, the Taj Mahal, and Mars.
 Universals are general, repeatable entities, like the color green, the form circularity, and the virtue courage.
 Universals express aspects or features shared by particulars.
 For example, Mount Everest and Mount Fuji are particulars characterized by the universal mountain.

 Universals can take the form of properties or relations.
 (Note: This idea is opposed by trope theorists, who understand properties and relations as particular entities.)
 Properties describe the characteristics of things.
 They are features or qualities possessed by an entity.
 Properties are often divided into essential and accidental properties.
 A property is essential if an entity must have it; it is accidental if the entity can exist without it.
 For instance, having three sides is an essential property of a triangle, whereas being red is an accidental property.
 (Note: Other influential distinctions are between intrinsic and extrinsic properties, between determinate or determinable properties, and between categorical and dispositional properties.)
-Relations are ways how two or more entities stand to one another.
+Relations are the ways in which two or more entities connect to one another.
 Unlike properties, they apply to several entities and characterize them as a group.
 For example, being a city is a property while being east of is a relation, as in "Kathmandu is a city" and "Kathmandu is east of New Delhi".
 Relations are often divided into internal and external relations.
 Internal relations depend only on the properties of the objects they connect, like the relation of resemblance.
 External relations express characteristics that go beyond what the connected objects are like, such as spatial relations.